 How about this example from @theryanking, the founder of Bolt?
-Big on Twitter threads that help and inspire people, this specific one offers 8 points of advice on a newer approach in growth strategies: founder-led growth.
+Big on Twitter threads that help and inspire a lot of people.
+This specific one offers eight points of advice on a newer approach to growth strategies: founder-led growth.

 5) The accountability thread

 What’s more open and transparent than revealing your own to-do list to the eyes of the internet?
-Setting yourself too easy daily targets?
+Setting yourself daily targets that are too easy?
 Someone is going to let you know.
 Fail to deliver on what you promised yourself and your business?
-Cat’s already out the bag.
+Cat’s already out of the bag.

 This real-time thread is all about accountability, and it’s being updated on a daily basis for some real insight into the life of @BootstrapBro.
 (He’s actually doing very well with that promise).

 We love to hear business owners share their entrepreneurship successes, but finding out how they believe they became successful?
 Even better.
 This kind of knowledge is absolute gold, and you should see platforms like Twitter as a real treasure chest for your business growth.

 Entrepreneur-investor Elizabeth Yin (or @dunkhippo) is what we’d consider an open book, talking of her flaws and learnings along the way.
 Check this one out: